PurdueROV-Archive/X8-BattleStation/input/inputHandler.md

 initInputHandler()
 	init SDL library
-	while the program is running
+	call handleJoysticks()

+handleJoysticks()
 	check if there's a new joystick
-		if so
+	if there is
 		update queue of joysticks
-			assign button-to-function mapping
-			show it on GUI
+		create a new Joystick object (which includes # of buttons and mapping assigned) show it on GUI
-		check if there's a missing joystick
+	check if a joystick has been unplugged if so
-		if so
 		update queue
+		delete Joystick objects
 		show it on GUI
-		check if button from any joysticks were pressed if so
+	check if buttons from any joysticks were pressed if so
-			call function
+		call mapped function

-a vector of SDL_Joystick* will be used to hold joysticks